lvm/docker-kdenlive/README.md

 Note: probably you *might* also need to execute `xhost local:root` or `xhost +my-computer-hostname.local`.

 ## Devices
-You might wanna use the devices options to enable sound and hw acceletarion on graphic cards (Intel only), since you'll be editiong video on this software:
+You might wanna use the device options to enable sound and hw acceletarion on graphic cards (Intel only), since you'll be editing video on this software:

  `--device=/dev/dri`